 An oral hygiene routine that fails to control plaque can result in inflammation of your gums.
 Untreated inflammation causes bacteria to accumulate in your mouth that damages gum tissue and causes teeth to fall out.
-Deidra Kokel, DDS has more than 26 years of experience treating gum disease.
-Visit her practice in Leesburg, Virginia, to relieve symptoms such as swollen, painful, and bleeding gums and stop these conditions from progressing into advanced gum disease.
+Dental Co. of Leesburg has more than 26 years of experience treating gum disease.
+Visit there practice in Leesburg, Virginia, to relieve symptoms such as swollen, painful, and bleeding gums and stop these conditions from progressing into advanced gum disease.
 To schedule an appointment for you or a loved one, call or use the convenient online booking tool.

 The bacteria from built-up plaque causes gum disease, and the consequences range from inflammation of the gums to a loss of tissue that causes your teeth to fall out.
 When gum disease goes untreated, the severity gets worse with time.